reflectoring/reflectoring.github.io/_posts/2017-08-02-documenting-spring-data-rest-api-with-springfox.md

 [Swagger](http://swagger.io) provides a specification for documenting REST APIs.
-And with [Springfox](https://github.com/springfox/springfox) we have a tool that serves as a bridge between Spring applications and Swagger by creating a Swagger documentation for certain Spring beans.
+And with [Springfox](https://github.com/springfox/springfox) we have a tool that serves as a bridge between Spring applications and Swagger by creating a Swagger documentation for certain Spring beans and annotations.

 Springfox also recently added a feature that [creates a Swagger documentation for a Spring Data REST API](https://springfox.github.io/springfox/docs/current/#springfox-spring-data-rest).
 This feature is